basilgregory/ONAM4Android/README.md

 }
 ```

 All fields will be converted to database columns.
 All fields with transient modifier *( in this case* private transient String transientPost *)* will be ommited out.
-You may use such fields to do you bidding at freewill.
+You may use such fields to do your bidding at freewill.

 Now generate getter and setters for all fields ( This is mandatory for all fields except transient fields, *your choice* ).